Rotterdam Hofplein railway station: History

 Hofplein station was opened on 1 October 1908 by the Zuid-Hollandsche Electrische Spoorweg-Maatschappij.
 The viaduct (also called the De Hofbogen) was the first major reinforced concrete construction in the Netherlands and is probably the longest (1,9 km) Rijksmonument (since 2002).
 The station building was destroyed during the Rotterdam Blitz on 14 May 1940, and a new building was opened in 1956, which was demolished for the construction of a railway tunnel between Rotterdam Centraal, Blaak, and Zuid in the early 1990s.
 When Hofplein station closed on 3 June 2006 for conversion of the Hofpleinlijn to RandstadRail it had one island platform, of which only one side was still in operation.

-In 2011, the Hofbogen project office realized the MINI MALL, a compact shopping mall for creative entrepreneurs.
+In 2011, the Hofbogen project office realized the MINI MALL.
 For this, the first seven arch spaces of the Hofplein Station were renovated and transformed for a new usage.
-The great wish of many Rotterdammers is that the viaduct will also play a green role.
 In addition to being the longest building, it could also become the city's longest park.
 A 'Hofline' after examples like the crowds of tourists who flock to the 2,3 km long High Line in New York City or the 4,7 km long Coulée verte René-Dumont in Paris.